scylladb/scylladb/docs/architecture/raft.rst

 -------------------

 Raft requires at least a quorum of nodes in a cluster to be available.
-If multiple nodes fail and the quorum is lost, the cluster is unavailable for schema updates.
+If multiple nodes fail and the quorum is lost, the cluster is unavailable for schema updates or topology changes.
 See :ref:`Handling Failures <raft-handling-failures>` for information on how to handle failures.

 Note that when you have a two-DC cluster with the same number of nodes in each DC, the cluster will lose the quorum if one